cogstat/cogstat_user_documentation/Installation.md

 1. [Download the CogStat python package](https://www.cogstat.org/download.html) (.tar.gz file)
 2. Install it.
 The method may depend on your system; choose one of these:
     * Use pip: `pip3 install cogstat-version.tar.gz` (use the version number of your downloaded file)
-        * On Linux, use root/admin access to install it system-wise.
+        * On Linux, use root/admin access to install it system-wide.
-    * Alternatively, Anaconda users should use the Anaconda prompt for the installation.
+    * Anaconda users can also use pip for the installation.
+After installation, you can use `conda list` to check if cogstat was successfully installed.
     * (New in v2.5) CogStat uses R for some of the calculations.
 You have to install R, if you want to see these results.
 In some cases (e.g., in Windows), you may need to set up the R_HOME environment variable.
 3. Run CogStat with the graphical user interface:
     * Type in your console: `cogstat` or type `python3 -m cogstat`